Chuxiaof/LearningOS_2023/README.md

 # Rust-OS-Log

-Here is my learning schedule and notes.
-Enjoy.
+My learning logs and notes participating in [The Learning&Training Hub of OS Kernel](https://github.com/LearningOS).